faceyspacey/universal-demo/README.md

 *Long live the dreams of Universal HMR* and ***Universal Code-Splitting!***

+## When will the Webpack PR for dynamic `require.resolveWeak` be published

+Only @sokra can tell you that.
+The good thing is it's already merged, so hopefully soon.

 ## Contributing
 We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
 If you see anything wrong, feel free to make a PR.